Here for our final news roundup and information overload.

 Now, things have gotten dramatically worse.

-We pay more per capita per student than any other industrialized country, and we usually come in somewhere around uh fortieth in proficiency in terms of reading, writing, math, etcetera.
+And we usually come in somewhere around 40th in proficiency in terms of reading, writing, math, etc.

-That's how bad a job they're doing, and you have this unholy alliance between Democrats and the teachers' unions.
+And you have this unholy alliance between Democrats and the teachers' unions.

 Anyway, that's what makes this undercover project of Project Veritas so important.

-And you know, they have been exposing this secret curriculum that teachers are forcing on a captive group of children instead of teaching them reading, writing, math, science, history, and computers.
+And, you know, they have been exposing this secret curriculum that teachers are forcing on a captive group of children instead of teaching them reading, writing, math, science, history, and computers.

 Now, for example, in New York City, I have a middle school teacher encouraging students to engage in political violence and to throw bricks at people.